 Sarah Contomichalos completed UCLA Extension’s Program in College Counseling with distinction and opened Educational Advisory Services, LLC, an educational consulting firm based in Ellsworth, Maine, in 2010.
 Until recently, Mrs.Contomichalos co-chaired the European Regional Committee of IECA.
 She works with students in American, British, Greek and IB Diploma high schools from California to the Arabian Gulf.
 After spending 13 years in Athens, she divides her time between Athens, Greece and New York City.

-Laura O’Brien Gatzionis, Certified Educational Planner, has lived abroad for the past 20 years, and established Educational Advisory Services in Athens, Greece in 2010.
+Laura O’Brien Gatzionis, Certified Educational Planner, has lived abroad for more than 25 years, and established Educational Advisory Services in Athens, Greece in 2010.
 She specializes in working with global nomads, and international students who are interested in attending English-taught degrees at a university outside of their home country.
-Mrs. Gatzionis has an M.Ed. in International Counseling with a focus on incorporating multicultural dimensions to meet the needs of diverse clients, and is an active member of both the IECA Global Consulting Committee and of International ACAC as well as a professional member of other associations.
+Mrs. Gatzionis has an M.Ed. in International Counseling with a focus on incorporating multicultural dimensions to meet the needs of diverse clients, and is a member the IECA Board of Directors and an active professional member of International ACAC.

 Colleagues since 1988, Mrs. Gatzionis and Mrs. Contomichalos collaborate extensively although each has her own company and particular interests within the field of education.
 Along with college counseling, Mrs. Contomichalos enjoys working with Greek student-athletes and younger students interested in participating in summer programs in the U.S. In addition to guiding students beginning from the third year of Gymnasium (or Year 10 in the British System), Mrs. Gatzionis specializes in working with TCKs (Third Culture Kids) and the issues surrounding their transition to university in the U.S. Mrs. Gatzionis also assists students with special issues–such as gifted and talented students or students with learning disabilities–to find the right college fit.

-Both Mrs. Gatzionis and Mrs. Contomichalos believe in working with students from an early age and often begin with students from the 3rd year of junior high school (3rd Gymnasium), although most of our clients begin to focus on the process in the first year of IB (2nd Lykiou).
+Both Mrs. Gatzionis and Mrs. Contomichalos believe in working with students from an early age and often begin with students from the 3rd year of junior high school (3rd Gymnasium), although many of our clients begin to focus on the process at the beginning of the first year of IB (2nd Lykiou).